NailKhelifa/NailKhelifa/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=NailKhelifa&hide_progress=true)

 ## I’m currently working on :
-- Improving my skills in Machine Learning (scikit learn, PyTorch, Tensor Flow ...)
+- Improving my skills in Machine Learning (mainly PyTorch, [here](https://github.com/NailKhelifa/PyTorch_Personnal) are my personal notes).
 - Working on a [package](https://github.com/AugustinCablant/Projet_python_2A) that finds the optimal routes for electric cars in France
 - "Portfolio Construction and Realized Covariance Forecasting with Clustering" under the supervision of Prof.Cucuringu at the University of Oxford
+- Working on a [package](https://github.com/NailKhelifa/PyFolioC) alongside my applied statistics project at Oxford

 ## I’m currently learning :
 - python (PyTorch)